Get to Know The Period Education Project

 Gain insight into what’s normal and what needs medical attention

-Become women who advocate better for their health
+Become better advocates for their health

 Period education project